Navy10021/SLS/README.md

 ![topic_modeling](https://user-images.githubusercontent.com/105137667/185838139-d6ed8874-2715-48e1-98ef-1cb8317f7a19.jpg)

+### Parallel Clustering Algorithm
+ 1. Randomly split up the entire document embeddings into N group sizes.
+These serve as initial N cluster assignments for the observations.
+ 2. Iteration until the cluster assignments stop changing:
+  2-1.
+Parallelly for each of the N groups, compute the group centroid(or group head) and then filter embeddings with low similarity to the centroid.
+Here the n-th cluster centroid is the embedding of the highest cosine similarity score in the n-th cluster.
+  2-2.
+Calculate the cosine similarity between group centroids, then merge groups with high similarity scores.
+  2-3.
+For all ungrouped embeddings, perform a nearest-neighbor search with all centroids, then assign them to the nearest group if they are over the threshold.
+ 3. Stack the clustered results in order of cluster size.

 Experimental results evaluated on the MovieLens dataset demonstrate that our parallel clustering is faster and more coherent in document embedding clustering than other famous clustering methods such as K-means, Agglomerative Clustering, DBSCAN, and HDBSCAN.